14 Top-Rated Things to Do in Big Sky, MT

 A signature 18-hole golf course at the resort also attracts summer attention.
 This Arnold Palmer par-72 golf course features elevated fairways and great views of the mountain.
 Tee times are recommended throughout the summer season.

 4. Fly Fish Blue Ribbon Waterways

 Anglers from around the world travel to Montana to fish in the many rivers and streams surrounding Big Sky.
 The movie A River Runs Through It prominently features the nearby Gallatin River.
 And, it's just one of many excellent blue-ribbon waterways in the area.

 The Yellowstone and Madison Rivers are also prominent places to cast a line near Big Sky.
 Including the Gallatin, these three rivers rank high as some of Montana's best places to fly fish.

 Consulting a local gear and guide shop is always the best way to go when considering where to cast a line.
-And local places like Grizzly Guides or Gallatin Outfitters offer guided trips for those looking for some friendly help.
+Local places like Grizzly Guides offer guided trips for those looking for some friendly help.
 While spring and summer are excellent times to wade into the water, fishing is accessible throughout the year in Big Sky.

 5. Hike the Beehive Basin Trail

 The miles of hiking trails accessible from Big Sky could make it to the moon and back.
-Adventures big and small stem out from the community and into the Custer Gallatin National Forest.
-With many other trails vying for attention, the 6.6-mile round trip to Beehive Basin is arguably the most iconic.
+Adventures big and small stem out from the community and into the surrounding Custer Gallatin National Forest.
+But with many other trails vying for attention, the 6.6-mile round trip to Beehive Basin is arguably the most iconic.

 At the end of the Beehive Basin Trail, a beautiful glacier cirque encourages an afternoon of leisurely exploring.
 The crystal-clear water left by the melted glacier and the upright mountains offer classic Montana scenery.